 Growing up in Europe, bread was something that accompanied almost every meal of the day.
-Not just in the Czech Republic where I was born, but in every European country I got to visit.
 Soft and warm baguettes in France, nutritional dark and hearty rugbrød in Denmark, fluffy and chewy tijgerbrood in Netherlands, thin and salty pretzels in Germany, crusty round kaiser buns in Austria, herbaceous flat focaccia in Italy, or pita-like lepinja in Croatia.

 While every bread is special in its own way, one of the European breads always stood out to me – the Norwegian fjellbrød.
 If you’re all about a dense and hearty loaf of bread, the fjellbrød is all you need.
 It’s free of sugar, free of white flour, and loaded with whole grains and seeds.
 It’s also incredibly easy to make – since it’s a no-knead bread, there’s no rising or final proofing.